-What does the scale do and what part of the code is responsible its behavior?
+What does changing the scale do?
+Why do we want to use this variable and adjust it?
 Why does the arrow not move with the cart?

 8. We want to make the arrow move with the cart.
-Thus, in our loop we need to update the position of the arrow.
-Also, sometimes the force changes, so we should update the arrow's axis as well.
+Thus, in our loop we need to update the position of the arrow after we update the position of the cart.
+Also, in some situations, the force changes, so in general it's a good idea to update the arrow's axis as well.
 At the bottom of your while loop, after you've updated the clock, add the following lines in order to update the position of the arrow and the axis of the arrow.